CodeYourFuture/syllabus-archive/js-core-1/week-1/lesson.md

 ## Learning Objectives

-By the end of this class, you should be able to answer these questions:
+By the end of this class, you should be able to:

-- What is `console.log()`?
+- Use `console.log()` to print information to the console
-- What are the different primitive data types in JS?
+- List and describe the different primitive data types in JS
-- What is `typeof` and how do you use it?
+- Use `typeof` to find the type of a variable
-- How do you assign data to variables using `let` and `const`?
+- Assign data to variables using `let` and `const`
-- How do you define, call and evaluate functions?
+- Write, call and evaluate functions in JavaScript
-- How do you manipulate strings with concatenation and interpolation techniques?
+- Manipulate strings with concatenation and interpolation techniques
-- How do you manipulate numbers with mathematical operators and the `Math` library?
+- Manipulate numbers with mathematical operators using the `Math` library
-- What is the difference between `console.log()` and `return`?
+- Define the difference between `console.log()` and `return`
-- How do you call functions from within functions?
+- Call functions within functions
-- How do you search and read documentation if you're stuck?
+- Search and read documentation to help when you are stuck
-- How can you debug and step through code?

 ---